analogdevicesinc/VSCode-Maxim/readme.md

 # VSCode-Maxim
 ## Introduction
 This is a [Visual Studio Code](https://code.visualstudio.com/)-based development environment for [Maxim Integrated's](https://www.maximintegrated.com/en/products/microcontrollers.html) microcontrollers.
-It builds off of Microsoft's excellent C/C++ extension, and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.
+It builds off of Microsoft's excellent C/C++ extension and leverages Maxim's toolchain into a full-featured IDE for building and debugging embedded code.

-Some advanced setup is necessary, so a working knowledge of build systems (specifically GNU Make), include paths, command line interfaces, and environment variables is helpful but not required.

 ## Requirements